aannenko/transmission-manager/README.md

 # Transmission Manager
 Do more with [Transmission](https://transmissionbt.com/)!<br>
-- Add torrents by their web page
+- Add torrents by their web page address
 - Automatically download new TV show episodes on a schedule

 ## How-to